ngchrbn/DS-Roadmap/DS Code/1. Programming/SQL/README.md

 ```sql
 ALTER TABLE table_name CHANGE COLUMN col_name new_col_name VARCHAR(30);
 ```
-==> You substitute the names and the type with what you want!

 ==> You can change as many column (existing in the table) you want in the same sentence